qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_gui.rst

      The 3D Axis context menu

-* the :guilabel:`Navigation Synchronization` parameter group adds options to synchronize 2D view with 3D camera position or 3D camera position according to 2D view or bi directional synchronization.
-Last option displays the area visible from the 3D camera as a trapezium in the 2D view.
+* The :guilabel:`Navigation Synchronization` parameter group adds options to synchronize 2D view with 3D camera position or 3D camera position with 2D view or bi directional synchronization.
+The last option displays the extent visible from the 3D camera over the 2D map view.

-* check |unchecked| :guilabel:`Show skybox` to enable skybox rendering in the scene.
+* Check |unchecked| :guilabel:`Show skybox` to enable skybox rendering in the scene.
 The skybox type can be:

   * :guilabel:`Panoramic texture`, with a single file providing sight on 360\°